Symbiosis Law School: In-house journals

-The handbook of memorial public lecture series covers public lectures organized by SLS, commemorating the life and work of Indian educational thinkers and practitioners as well as contemporary legal issues.
-It aims at sharing the knowledge, to reach out to policy makers, the media and the general public, to celebrate the memory and contribution of Late Justice Y. V. Chandrachud, a son of Maharashtra, one of the eminent Judges of Supreme Court of India and the Advisor and Professor Emeritus of SLS.
+The handbook of memorial public lecture series covers public lectures organized by SLS Pune, commemorating the life and work of Indian educational thinkers and practitioners as well as contemporary legal issues.
+It aims at sharing the knowledge, to reach out to policy makers, the media and the general public, to celebrate the memory and contribution of Late Justice Y. V. Chandrachud, a son of Maharashtra, one of the eminent Judges of Supreme Court of India and the Advisor and professor emeritus of SLS.

 Rankings

-SLS was ranked third in India by the National Institutional Ranking Framework (NIRF) in 2022.
+SLS (Pune) was ranked fifth in India by the National Institutional Ranking Framework (NIRF) in 2024.
 It was ranked fifth in India by India Today's "India's Best Law Colleges 2022" and second by Outlook India's "Top 30 Private Law Colleges In India" of 2022.

 Student life

 Student organizations

 The Student Advisory Board is the apex student body of the institution and is primarily responsible for all student activities in the college.
 It also oversees and supervises all other student bodies in the college.
 It is headed by a president and four vice presidents with various cabinet members.
 It is governed by the "Symbiosis Law School, Pune Student Advisory Board Constitution".